History of Los Angeles Metro: Metro Orange Line

 In years prior, Waxman had stated that if such a panel deemed tunneling safe in the Mid-Wilshire district, he would authorize legislation that would lift the ban on federal monies being used for subway construction.
 This has since been done; however, no money has been allocated for future construction of the Wilshire Boulevard subway.
 Any subway project would require years of planning; either the project will need to compete for federal money with many other projects across the USA, or funds will have to be raised at the local or state levels.
 This is also problematic due to the aforementioned 1998 Yaroslavsky measure prohibiting use of local sales taxes for underground construction.
 This may be avoided by through a loophole: the measure forbids use of local money for "new" subway construction, and the Wilshire Boulevard subway was planned well before the 1998 measure.

-To recognize the line's ultimate destination to the ocean, the LACMTA has proposed renaming the line the Aqua Line.
-However, other MTA board members have voiced opposition, suggesting other names such as the "Cardinal Line" or other names.
+To recognize the line's ultimate destination to the ocean, Metro proposed renaming the line the Aqua Line.
+However, other Metro board members voiced opposition, suggesting other names such as the "Cardinal Line" or other names.

-In 2006, apparently in anticipation of extending the subway along Wilshire Boulevard past Western Avenue, the MTA designated a Purple line, which consists of six stations it shares with the Red Line from Union Station to Vermont, as well as the unshared segment from Vermont to Western Avenue in Koreatown.
+In 2006, apparently in anticipation of extending the subway along Wilshire Boulevard past Western Avenue, Metro designated the Purple Line, which consists of six stations it shares with the Red Line from Union Station to Vermont, as well as the unshared segment from Vermont to Western Avenue in Koreatown.